XoriantOpenSource/iWAT/README.md

  1. No support for HTTP methods like HEAD, OPTIONS
  2. No support for Cookie-based authentication
- 3. No OAuth support yet
+ 3. No OAuth support yet for soap.
+ 4. Currently only SOAP 1.2 is supported.
- 4. Parallel execution of tests
+ 5. Parallel execution of tests
- 5. Complex path queries for JSON and XML (simple tests on fields)
+ 6. Complex path queries for JSON and XML (simple tests on fields)
- 6. Full support for multipart/form-data
+ 7. Full support for multipart/form-data
- 7. Support for XPath and JsonPath expressions
+ 8. Support for XPath and JsonPath expressions
- 8. Html Report Generation
+ 9. Html Report Generation

 ## Prerequisite: